Sequential Screening For Chromosomal Abnormalities, Including Down’s Syndrome And Neural Tube Defects:

 An initial ultrasound is performed usually within one week of your first obstetrical visit in order to determine your due date, placenta location and viability growth of the fetus.
 This ultrasound is not intended to diagnose fetal abnormalities.

 A Nuchal Translucency Ultrasound is offered during 12 – 14 weeks of pregnancy.
-Measurements are taken, along with a blood test called Maternal Serum Screen 1.
-No results are provided until a second blood test, Maternal Serum Screen 2 has been performed at approximately 16-17 weeks of pregnancy.
+Measurements are taken, along with a genetic screening blood test A second follow-up test is performed at approximately 16-17 weeks of pregnancy.
 A Nuchal Translucency Ultrasound measures the nuchal thickness of the back of the neck of the fetus, which can indicate an increased risk for Down’s Syndrome and other chromosomal anomalies.

 You will have an ultrasound at approximately 20 - 22 weeks to check the anatomy and growth of the baby and at approximately 30 - 32 weeks to determine growth and position of the baby.
 Both of these ultrasounds can determine the sex of the baby.

-The Sequential Screening is 92% accurate for detecting an increased risk for Down’s Syndrome.
+The Screening is very accurate for detecting an increased risk for Down’s Syndrome.

 The test screens for gestational diabetes between 24 – 28 weeks gestation.
 When you arrive for your appointment, please ask the Receptionist for the Glucola drink.
 You will need to drink the entire bottle of sugar water within 10 minutes and please note the time you finished drinking this beverage.
 One hour later, your blood will be drawn.